SadnessPower/TUM-Enchanted-Graphic-Pack/Readme.md

 ## HOW TO INSTALL

-Put this mod in Heroes/Mods folder and then set via mod manager the priority.
+Download this mod from Mod Browser or put it manually in Heroes/Mods folder and then set via mod manager the priority.
 It needs to be more higher of other graphic mod.